emtneutrino/races/README.md

 After all racers finish, the race results will be broadcast to players who joined the race.

 If you want to look at the race results again, type `/races results`.
-If you cannot see all the results type 'T' for chat and use the Page Up and Page Down keys to scroll.
+If you cannot see all the results, type 'T' for chat and use the Page Up and Page Down keys to scroll.
 Type Esc when done.

 You can unregister your previously registered race by typing `/races unregister`.
 This will remove your race advertisement from all players.
 This can be done before or after you have started the race.
 If you already started the race, it will be canceled.